Canada's Stablecoin Act is now law · enforcement lands 2027

-QCAD is the first CAD stablecoin with an approved CSA prospectus across all 13 jurisdictions.
-CADD is the first CAD stablecoin issued by a regulated financial institution.
+QCAD — first CAD stablecoin with an approved CSA prospectus across all 13 jurisdictions.
+CADD — first issued by a regulated financial institution.
+All three tracked against 15 requirements in the Stablecoin Act.

 Stablecorp